 Harm OCD can be a terrifying experience, and it can be hard to know where to turn for help.
-If you or a loved one suffer from harm OCD, it can help to learn about this condition and what treatment is available.
+If you or a loved one suffer from harm OCD, learn about this condition and available treatment.

 What Is Harm OCD?